kwizl/kwizl/README.md

 I have engaged in multiple projects from game development using Unity Engine while pursuing my Degree in BS.IT in University to web development, the latter being my focus.
 I have done projects in ASP.NET Core and Xamarin for cross-platform mobile applications.
 I have also published articles on hacker noon.

-- 🌱 I’m currently working for a fintech Company as a Software Engineer
+- 🌱 I’m currently working for a Fintech Company as a Software Engineer

 **Languages and Tools:**